PurdueIEEE/boilerbooks/README.md

 ### Mail

-A proper mail server must be configured to email users with updates.
+A proper mailing agent must be configured on the server - `sendmail` may require extra configuration if not using the compatibility binary provided through `postfix`